TARGENE/TMLE.jl/docs/src/walk_through.md

 At the moment there are 3 main estimand types we can estimate in TMLE.jl, we provide below a few examples.

-- The Interventional Conditional Mean:
+- The Interventional Counterfactual Mean:

 ```@example walk-through
 cm = CM(